 Get help to develop skills for work

-That’s where Skills for Work can help.
-These SQA qualifications are for pupils in third or fourth year of secondary school, and focus on the world of work.
+Skills for Work help you develop the skills employers are looking for.
+These SQA qualifications are for pupils in third or fourth year of secondary school and focus on the world of work.
 You’ll probably spend some time at a college, training provider or an employer and have a chance to learn in a new environment.

 As well as general skills for work, you’ll also have a chance to find out about different workplaces like construction, hairdressing or hospitality.
 Learn more about Skills for Work on the SQA website.

 The European Computer Driving Licence (ECDL) is for people with little or no previous IT experience.
 It gives you a good grounding in how to use a computer for work or at home.

 It is also a helpful qualification for learners with some knowledge of IT to increase their skills and show employers that they have a good working knowledge of computers.